*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Formerly a doctor’s house, the Sharbot Lake Country Inn’s history dates back to 1906, when the building was constructed to house a medical practice.
 A century and many name changes and renovations later, this cozy country inn is steeped in history, and serves as a gathering place for locals and visitors alike.

-Insider Tip: Visit the on-site restaurant, The Crossing Pub, a local gathering place that often features live music, and is a happening place year-round.
+Insider Tip: Order take-out from the on-site restaurant, The Crossing Pub.
 While you’re in Sharbot Lake, make sure to stock up on your local edibles with a visit to Seed to Sausage or the Cardinal Café + Shop.

 Dominion Hotel in Minden